IDCI-Consulting/NotificationApiClientBundle/README.md

 How to use it
 =============

-This bundle is just an Api Client of the [NotificationBundle](https://github.com/IDCI-Consulting/NotificationBundle).
+This bundle is just an Api Client for the [NotificationBundle](https://github.com/IDCI-Consulting/NotificationBundle).
 It simplify the webservice call.

 To **send notification** you have to use the `notification_api_client.notifier` service.